djoni2/eBesucherCMS/README.md

 - [Tina Headless CMS](https://app.tina.io) for authentication, content modeling, visual editing and team management.
 - [Vercel](https://vercel.com) deployment to visually edit your site from the `/admin` route.
-- Local development workflow from the filesystem with a local GraqhQL server.
+- Local development workflow from the filesystem with a local GraqhQL server..

 ## Requirements